akshaybadola/itlab2018/docs/3-concluding_python.md

 The problems with threads in python are the same with threads in any environment: Synchronization, Deadlocks, Race Conditions.

 We won't deal with all of those here, as Deadlocks and Race Conditions can be solved with an algorithmic approach, but Synchronization is one thing which we'll see how to deal with in python3.

 Consider a scenario of a Client-Server response type mechanism:
 - There are k servers and each can serve at most m clients at a time.
-(In the general case it would be $$m_1, m_2, ..., m_k$$, one value for each server)
+(In the general case it would be $m_1, m_2, ..., m_k$, one value for each server)
-- Consider a fact that you want at most $$n < km$$ threads to be active at any given moment.
+- Consider a fact that you want at most $n < km$ threads to be active at any given moment.
 - You'd have to keep track of which of the threads are active and assign them tasks as the client requests come in to the servers.

 ```python
 class Server: